NHL on ESPN

-The broadcasts of National Hockey League (NHL) games produced by ESPN have been shown on its various platforms in the United States, including ESPN itself, ABC, ESPN+, ESPN2, ESPNEWS, ESPNU, Hulu, and Disney+.
-Since 2021, games have been broadcast under the ESPN Hockey Night branding, while those on ESPN+ have used the ESPN+ Hockey Night branding.
+The NHL on ESPN is a presentation of National Hockey League (NHL) games produced by ESPN.
+They have been shown on its various platforms in the United States, including ESPN itself, ABC, ESPN+, ESPN2, ESPNEWS, ESPNU, Hulu, Disney+, and ESPN DTC.
+Since 2021, games have been broadcast under the ESPN Hockey Night branding or ESPN+ Hockey Night branding.

-ESPN first televised NHL games in the season, initially by sub-contracting rights from individual franchises.
+ESPN first televised NHL games in the season by sub-contracting rights from individual franchises.
 After the NHL shifted to only having one exclusive rights holder, ESPN acquired the NHL's national television rights in 1985 to replace USA Network (which had previously aired NHL games in parallel with ESPN).
 ESPN lost the rights to SportsChannel America in 1988.

-ESPN regained the NHL's U.S. television rights from 1992 through the 1999–2000 season, with the coverage branded under the blanket title ESPN National Hockey Night.
-ESPN also sub-licensed a package of network television broadcasts to ABC (sister via ESPN parent The Walt Disney Company) under the NHL on ABC branding until 1994, when the NHL sold a broadcast television package to Fox Sports.
-In 1999, ESPN renewed its contract through the 2004–05 NHL season, with ABC returning as the broadcast television rights holder to replace Fox.
+ESPN regained the NHL's U.S. television rights from 1992 through the 2003–04 season, with the coverage branded under the blanket title ESPN National Hockey Night.
+In 1999, ESPN renewed its contract through the 2003–04 NHL season, with ABC replacing Fox as the broadcast television rights holder.
+In 2004, ESPN and the league agreed to a one-year extension worth $60 million, with an option for an additional year.

-The 2004–05 season was canceled due to a lockout of the NHL Players Association.
-ESPN had reached a two-year agreement to serve as cable rights holder in a reduced capacity beginning in the 2005–06 season (with a smaller package of regular season games and playoff coverage primarily on ESPN2, and the first two games of the Stanley Cup Finals), alongside new broadcast rights holder NBC.
-After the lockout, ESPN opted out of the contract.
-They were instead acquired by Comcast, with telecasts moving to Versus (later renamed NBCSN); it held the cable rights (which were later unified with NBC's broadcast television rights after Comcast's purchase of NBC Universal) through the 2020–21 season.
+The 2004–05 season was canceled due to a lockout, thus nullifying the contract.
+When the lockout ended, the league's cable rights were obtained by Outdoor Life Network, the precursor of NBCSN.

 On March 10, 2021, the NHL announced that it would return to ESPN networks under a seven-year contract beginning in the 2021–22 season.
-ESPN's subscription streaming service, ESPN+, provides the majority of the network's regular season NHL coverage, carrying a package of exclusive national games, and holding streaming rights to all out-of-market games (replacing the NHL.tv service).
+ESPN's subscription streaming service, ESPN+, provides the majority of the network's regular-season NHL coverage, carrying a package of exclusive national games, and holding streaming rights to all out-of-market games, replacing the NHL.tv service.
 ESPN also broadcasts a package of games.
-ESPN and ESPN2 share coverage of the Stanley Cup playoffs with TNT and TBS — which also includes exclusive rights to the Stanley Cup Finals for ABC in even-numbered years.
+ESPN and ESPN2 share coverage of the Stanley Cup playoffs with TNT and TBS, which also includes exclusive rights to the Stanley Cup Final for ABC in even-numbered years.

-Like other U.S. national NHL broadcasts, NHL on ESPN games may be available in Canada on Sportsnet or streamed on Sportsnet+ as part of a 12-year agreement with the NHL that lasts to the end of the 2025–26 season, subject to blackout restrictions.
+Like other U.S. national NHL broadcasts, NHL on ESPN games may be available in Canada on Sportsnet or streamed on Sportsnet+.
+This is as part of a 12-year agreement with the NHL that lasts to the end of the 2025–26 season, subject to blackout restrictions.